-NATIONAL GOVERNING BODY CURRENT FOCUS/PRIORITIES FUTURE FOCUS/PRIORITIES Within the last year patholl has seen on increase in participation rates Craven not a priority.
+NATIONAL GOVERNING BODY CURRENT FOCUS/PRIORITIES FUTURE FOCUS/PRIORITIES ENGLAND NETBALL Within the last year netball has seen an increase in participation rates.
+There are now more than 150,000 netballers across the country who are playing the sport for at least half an hour every week.
+'Back to Netball' for women over 16 provides coached sessions.
+Craven not a priority.
 Looking to develop and retain local authority parks facilities.
 Will support local clubs if they come forward with requests but would signpost them mainly through Yorkshire Sport CSP.
-ENGLAND NETBALL Within the last year netball has seen an increase in participation rates.
-There are now more than 150,000 netballers across the country who are playing the sport for at least half an hour every week.
-'Back to Netball' for women over 16 provides coached sessions.
 Craven is not a priority area The workforce in North Yorkshire consists of the following posts: Netball Development Officer (14 hours per week) Performance Pathway coach (1 per Sport England region) National picture: Plans are in place to develop a National Facilities Strategy for netball during 2015.
-Facility Objectives and Outputs 13-17 (as set out in Your Game Your Way) Increase provision of, and access to, community level venues for netball through the development of partnerships with leisure trusts and NGB's with an aligned ambition Development of a new network of caged netball arenas to support a new form of the
+Facility Objectives and Outputs 13-17 (as set out in Your Game Your Way) Increase provision of, and access to, community level venues for netball through the development of partnerships with leisure trusts and NGB's with an aligned ambition Development of a new network of caged netball arenas to support a new form of the game

 NATIONAL GOVERNING BODY CURRENT FOCUS/PRIORITIES FUTURE FOCUS/PRIORITIES Increase the network of county and regional netball centres providing central venue 'Homes' for the sport Enhance provision at Intensive Netball Training Centres (INTC's) to ensure high quality netball environments for performance athletes TABLE TENNIS ENGLAND Currently no strategic facility plans for this area, but continue to support any clubs and leagues looking to develop multi table facilities.
 Not aware of any plans in the Craven area.
-Volleyball England Go Spike - Adult participation programme (16+) Satellite Clubs - Children and young people (11-25) No affiliated clubs, not a focus areas Further Education - Colleges and Sixth Forms (16-18) Club Development Sitting Volleyball - Disability offer (14+) Since 2013 nationally there has been lots of effort put in to develop new clubs.
+VOLLEYBALL ENGLAND Go Spike - Adult participation programme (16+) Satellite Clubs - Children and young people (11-25) Further Education - Colleges and Sixth Forms (16-18) Club Development Sitting Volleyball - Disability offer (14+) Since 2013 nationally there has been lots of effort put in to develop new clubs.
+No affiliated clubs, not a focus areas